tawasta/partner/partner_contact_in_several_companies_simplification/README.rst

 Contacts in several partners simplification
 ===========================================

-Simplifies contacts in several partners simplification views.
+Simplifies contacts in several partners-model views and adds helper fields.
+Allows seeing other roles from the list view without going deeper into the partner hierarchy.

 Installation
 ============